Hout/MachineLearningChallenge/README.md

 | Model.ipynb | Evaluate model & parameters |
 | Classification.ipynb | Fit training data in Random Forest classifier and predict submission data |

+To obtain the result, run Get_data, Data_engineering and Classification notebooks.
+The Model notebook is not necessary to get the results, that was for model selection only that is programmed into Data_engineering.

 Output is written to y_test.csv